Your live guide to Amazon’s early Prime Day deals

-Amazon Prime Day 2022 – live: When is it and what are the best early deals?
+Amazon Prime Day 2022 – live: Sneak preview of deals announced as early offers continue to land

-From kitchen appliances to beauty products, follow along for the hottest discounts as they land
+From kitchen appliances to Nintendo Switch consoles, follow along for the hottest discounts and latest news

-Calling all savvy shoppers: Amazon Prime Day 2022 is just a week away – taking place between 12 and 13 July.
+Calling all bargain-hunters: Amazon Prime Day 2022 is less than a week away – taking place between 12 and 13 July.

-In even better news, you don’t need to wait until the big day to shop because early deals kicked off on 21 June and continue to roll in.
-The retailer has never dropped Prime Day deals this early, so it’s already shaping up to be one of the biggest years yet.
-On top of this, Amazon is rumoured to host a second Prime Day event in October so even if you miss out this time around, you might get a second chance.
+With just days to go, Amazon has confirmed a series of sneak preview deals across categories including Amazon devices, kitchen appliances, gaming, and more that you can expect on the big day (more on that later).
+And in even better news, it has announced it will be doubling donations to your chosen charity through AmazonSmile for purchases made during the shopping bonanza.

-Prime Day can feel overwhelming, but we’re on hand to help.
-Aside from our dedicated deal guides, our live coverage provides you with the best discounts, unrivalled savings and expert advice on navigating the sale.
+Prime Day can feel overwhelming, but we’re on hand to help as your very own personal shoppers.
+Aside from our dedicated deal guides, our live coverage provides you with the best discounts, unrivalled savings, and expert advice on navigating the sale.

 Read more